You are here: Urology Textbook > Surgery (procedures) > Radical nephrectomy

 Lateral decubitus position of the patient for a flank incision, the operation room table is flexed.
 The dissection is done between the 11th and 12th rib to spare the subcostal nerve.
-Blunt dissection of the layer between Gerota's fascia and the psoas muscle is done.
-The peritoneum is dissected of the ventral portion of the Gerota’s fascia until the renal vein is identified.
+Open the renal fascia.
+Blunt dissection of the layer between perirenal fat and the psoas muscle is done.
+The peritoneum is dissected of the ventral portion of the capsula adiposa until the renal vein is identified.
 On the right side, the duodenum has to be dissected of the vena cava (Kocher maneuver).

 - On the left side, the division and ligation of the testicular vein or ovarian vein is necessary, since the vein drains into the renal vein.
 The division is done below the inferior pole of the kidney.
 On the right side, the vein may be spared or it is ligated close to the vena cava.

 - Division and ligation of the ureter at the crossing with the iliac vessels.
 The ureter is followed to the renal hilum, the dissection should stay close to the vena cava (right side) or aorta (left side).